The high road to nowhere

 The needs of the many outweigh the exasperation of the one

 I will never ever be the person who says you have to try and play nicey nicey with a narcissistic sociopath in an effort to put the children first.
 You can absolutely take the high road while simultaneously setting very clear boundaries.

 But there are also times when there's no way to set good boundaries without causing a big ol' stink.
 And at those times—ugh, fine, I can just accept the fucking hug.

 There are bigger factors at work here than my personal feelings.
 It's 15 seconds out of my life to suck it up and take the stupid high road.
 The alternative is risking my newly peaceful relationship with SD.
 God only knows how many years she'd stop talking to me if I refused to hug her mother.
 Is that a price I'm willing to pay, no matter how justified I'd be in refusing?

 SD & I had a very rocky start (and by "start" I mean the first 11 years of our relationship) largely because HCBM was super busy alienating SD against us.
-Life is only now normalizing after many years of constant conflict.
+Life is only now normalizing after a decade plus of constant conflict.
 I don't want to be the person responsible for kicking the dust back up again.
 My hard-won personal peace and relative harmony within our blended family is more important to me than a 15-second intrusion into my physical space.